-Proposals of shareholders intended to be presented at the Company's 2004 Annual Meeting of Shareholders must be submitted, in writing, to the Company Secretary no later than August 4, 2004.
-In addition, if the Reincorporation Proposal passes, proposals not submitted for inclusion in next year's proxy statement but sought to be presented in person at the meeting must be received at the Company's offices between 90 and 120 days prior to January 5, 2005.
+Proposals of shareholders intended to be presented at the Company's 2004 Annual Meeting of Shareholders must be submitted, in writing, to the Company Secretary by October 2, 2004 if the Annual Meeting is held between January 24 and March 1, 2004, or if not, a reasonable time before mailing this Proxy Statement.
+In addition, if the Reincorporation Proposal passes, proposals not submitted for inclusion in next year's proxy statement but sought to be presented in person at the meeting must be received at the Company's offices between 90 and 120 days prior to February 23, 2005.
 See Article II, Section 3 of the Delaware Bylaws; Annex C hereto.